 A recap of my trip to Poland to hang out with family and get a taste of home, before my next study abroad location.

 I flew in at about noon from London to Wrocłow to see my Cocia (Polish for 'great aunt').
 We made dinner and I spent the night with her, catching up, celebrating her birthday, and spending some much-needed time with family.

 The next morning, I was up early to take a 5-hour train ride to Warsaw.
 My Cocia insisted I drink her beet soup over coffee, and of course, I obliged because you don't say no to your Cocia.
 I got into Warsaw around 10 in the morning.
 I settled in and then went out to the local farmers market to get a Jagodzanka, my most beloved blueberry breakfast pastry.
 It's just one of those things that I bite into and memories of my childhood come fluttering in; eating jagodzanka on those warm summer mornings at the lakehouse, with my family.

 I unpacked and then took a nap, before meeting my cousin for lunch.

-We went to Aïoli and both got an eggs benedict avocado toast with champagne, and then both opted for cocktails, a mojito for me... obviously.
+We went to Aïoli and both got eggs benedict avo toast with champagne and then upped the anty with some cocktails.
+A mojito for me... obviously.

 We explored my cousin's university and then ventured deeper into 'old town', getting ice cream and continuing our adventure all around Warsaw.
 She showed me this new riverwalk filled with restaurants, bars, sandpits, and lounge chairs that they just opened along the Vistula river.

 Then after hours of exploring, I decided to go home and relax.

 I had a slow morning, making my way across the street to a local bakery to get some Pancek, a polish take on a donut filled with jam.
-I lounged around, watching Netflix, working on my blog and enjoyed being in a place I called home.
+I lounged around, watching Netflix, working on my blog, and enjoyed being in a place I call home.

-When I started to get hungry for lunch, I decided it was best to go to my dad & I's favorite neighborhood restaurant.
+When I started to get hungry for lunch, I decided it was best to go to my dad and I's favorite neighborhood restaurant.